RWS/studio-api-docs/apiconcepts/projectautomation/project_configuration.md

 By default, a number of settings groups are provided to configure some standard tasks in the system:

 * **Translation Memory Settings**: Settings applicable to all uses of translation memories within the project, for instance minimum match value and various translation memory match value penalties.
-See **TranslationMemorySettings**.
+See [TranslationMemorySettings](../../api/projectautomation/Sdl.ProjectAutomation.Settings.TranslationMemorySettings.yml).
 * **Analysis Task Settings**: Settings for the automatic Analysis task, which computes translation memory leverage analysis statistics.
-See **AnalysisTaskSettings**.
+See [AnalysisTaskSettings](../../api/projectautomation/Sdl.ProjectAutomation.Settings.AnalysisTaskSettings.yml).
 * **Project Translation Memory Task Settings**: Settings for the automatic Create/Update Project Translation Memory task.
 See **ProjectTranslationMemoryTaskSettings**.
 * **Pre-translate Task Settings**: Settings for the automatic Pre-translate task, which applies translation memory matches to translatable files.
 See **TranslateTaskSettings**.
 * **Word Count Settings**: Settings for the word count task, which counts the total number of words in files.
-See **WordCountSettings**.
+See [WordCountSettings](../../api/projectautomation/Sdl.ProjectAutomation.Settings.WordCountSettings.yml).
 * **Translation Count Settings**: Settings for the calculate translation progress task, which computes confirmation statistics.
-See **TranslationCountSettings**.
+See [TranslationCountSettings](../../api/projectautomation/Sdl.ProjectAutomation.Settings.TranslationCountSettings.yml).
 * **Translation Memory Update Task Settings**: Settings for the update project and main translation memory tasks.
-See **TranslationMemoryUpdateTaskSettings**.
+See [TranslationMemoryUpdateTaskSettings](../../api/projectautomation/Sdl.ProjectAutomation.Settings.TranslationMemoryUpdateTaskSettings.yml).
 * **Export Files Settings**: Settings for the export files task, which exports various versions of project files to a specified location.
-See **ExportFilesSettings**.
+See [ExportFilesSettings](../../api/projectautomation/Sdl.ProjectAutomation.Settings.ExportFilesSettings.yml).

 The generic nature of the settings mechanism makes it a natural way for custom components or tasks to store custom project-level settings.